toucansites/website/contents/docs/[02]getting-started/[04]configuration/index.md

 ## Default values

 This file is optional.
-If you do not have a config file, Toucan will use its built-in default values.
-The default configuration values are listed below:
+If you do not have a config file, Toucan will use its built-in default values:

 ```yaml
 site: